Meet Our Staff

 Reshann is proud to be the Coordinator of the Innisfail Family Day Home Society since 2016.
 She has worked in the office as a consultant since 2011 and previously as a Family Day Home provider with our agency.
 Before that she worked in various Early Learning Centres in Red Deer.
 She has 20 years’ experience in the Early Childhood Field, as a director, room supervisor, and directly working with all ages of children but specializing in infant and toddler care.

-Reshann is currently the chair of Envision Children First Innisfail, our Early Childhood Development Coalition.
-Reshann is also involved in various other volunteer committees that bring training and best practice to Front Line Early Childhood Educators.
+Reshann is involved in various other volunteer committees that bring training and best practice to Front Line Early Childhood Educators.
 These volunteer committees include the Maximize Early Learning and Care Annual Conference, The Central Alberta Family Day Home Association, and the Alberta Family Child Care Association.

 It is her passion to encourage our educators to grow and achieve their full potential through training, teaching, mentoring, and supporting.